 To obtain a departmental PCard for student use:

-• Students would check the card out from the responsible staff member and sign a log with anticipated return date of the card and receipts.
-Departments may design their own log or use this one.
+- Students check the card out from the responsible staff member and sign a log with anticipated return date of the card and receipts.
+Departments can maintain that log in any way that meet their needs

-• Upon returning the card, receipts and full justification would be required of the student.
+- When the student returns the card, they also submit receipts and full justification.
 The person who made the charge should sign the receipt before turning it in.
-If receipts and justification are not provided, the student must be made aware that the charge can be made against their student account. (in the application they signed in a step above)
+If receipts and justification are not provided, the student must be made aware that the charge can be made against their student account, per the student specific application